Thousands evacuate worst Australian floods in decades | Federal News Network

 Perrottet said 40,000 people had been ordered to evacuate, while 300,000 others had been placed under evacuation warnings.

-“We’ll be doing everything … we can to get everybody to safety and get these communities right across our state back on their feet as quickly as possible,” Perrottet told reporters in Sydney.
+“We’ll be doing everything … we can to get everybody to safety and get these communities right across our state back on their feet as quickly as possible,” Perrottet said.

 Government meteorologist Jonathan Howe described the amount of recent rainfall in northern New South Wales and southern Queensland as “astronomical.”